Spellhold-Studios/Semi-Multi-Clerics/Readme.md

 ## Description:
 ------------

-A new merchant named Mystra's Witness.
+A new merchant named Mystra's Witness at Waukeen's Promenade (in front of Fennecia's house).
 After talking to him, you can acquire a spell book that will teach you some divine spells (including one that can be used to turn undead), at the cost of some skill points and experience.

 This mod allows to build original class / kit combinations. (ex:  kensaï/mage (clerc), sorcerer (clerc) ou Skald (clerc)